DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/index.md

 [Remote browser connections](browserconnection.md), as the name implies, are used when you need to run tests on a remote device.

-The [test runner](runner.md) is used to configure and launch test runs.
+The [test runner](runner.md) is used to configure and launch test tasks.
 Here is how you can have it run tests from a `myFixture.js` fixture in the local Chrome and another remote browser with the report provided in the JSON format.